LED Lighting For Churches

 LEDs use minimal amounts of power compared to conventional bulbs.
 They produce a high quantity of lumens with a minimum amount of power.
 So, where a 20 amp circuit of power can only hold a maximum of four 500-watt light fixtures, it can hold 15 to 40 LED fixtures!

-LEDs have an extensive color temperature capability and help create the required ambiance in different spaces.
-They make spaces look just as bright as they would be during the day.
+LEDs have an extensive color temperature capability.
+They help create the required ambiance in different spaces.
+They make spaces look as bright as they would be during the day.

-LEDs discharge light unidirectionally and their light is better distributed than the light produced by conventional bulbs.
+LEDs discharge light unidirectionally.
+The light is better distributed than the light produced by conventional bulbs.

 With tens of thousands of hours of use, it is easy to see why LEDs are perfect for church buildings.
-You will have fewer maintenance costs which can be prohibitive and very inconveniencing in church buildings with high walls and even higher ceilings.
+You will have fewer maintenance costs.
+Which can be prohibitive and very inconveniencing in church buildings with high walls and ceilings.

-A church can heat up pretty fast under the infrared heating produced by conventional bulbs.
+A church can heat up pretty fast under infrared heating by conventional bulbs.
 LEDs are perfect for stage lighting.
-They maintain a cool temperature and ensure that churchgoers do not get burnt if they accidentally touch the light fixtures.
+They maintain a cool temperature and ensure that churchgoers do not get burnt if they touch the light fixtures.

 Most LED church lights are compact and highly portable and can be installed in tight spaces.
 They are also lightweight, allowing for easy installation and maintenance.

 Churches can provide a better worship experience and appeal when illuminated properly & efficiently.
 Create a better experience with LED church lighting.
-We will work directly with you to create a perfect church lighting design that is professional, sustainable, and enjoyable for all church visitors.
+We will work directly with you to create a perfect church lighting design.
+One that's professional, sustainable, and enjoyable for all church visitors.

 LEDs ability to output quality illumination enables visitors to feel safer.
 Dark parking lots are easy for crime to occur in, by getting rid of under-lit areas & lighting fixtures that flicker or buzz (which is common with other lighting technologies such as HID, Metal Halide, HPS), you enable your churches property & visitors to remain safe.